 The Mary Tyler Moore Show had an episode that involved the death of the clown Chuckles, who was killed very brutally by a stampeding elephant.
 Everyone on the station keeps making jokes about it that Mary does not approve of.
 Later on, when she attends the funeral, she starts laughing hysterically while the rest of the people stare at her exasperated.

-“FRANK: A good cop – pointlessly cut down by some spineless hoodlums.
+FRANK: “A good cop – pointlessly cut down by some spineless hoodlums.”

-ED: That’s no way for a man to die.
+ED: “That’s no way for a man to die.”

-FRANK: No … you’re right, Ed.
-A parachute not opening … that’s a way to die, getting caught in the gears of a combine … having your nuts bit off by a Laplander, that’s the way I want to go!
+FRANK: “No … you’re right, Ed.
+A parachute not opening … that’s a way to die, getting caught in the gears of a combine … having your nuts bit off by a Laplander, that’s the way I want to go!”

-WILMA NORDBERG: Oh … Frank.
-This is terrible!
+WILMA NORDBERG: “Oh … Frank.
+This is terrible!”

-ED: Don’t you worry, Wilma.
+ED: “Don’t you worry, Wilma.
 Your husband is going to be alright.
 Don’t you worry about anything!
 Just think positive.
-Never let a doubt enter your mind.
+Never let a doubt enter your mind.”

-FRANK: He’s right, Wilma.
-But I wouldn’t wait until the last minute to fill out those organ donor cards.
+FRANK: “He’s right, Wilma.
+But I wouldn’t wait until the last minute to fill out those organ donor cards.”
 (The Naked Gun, 1988)

 Jane Austen is among the few serious writers who used this tool.
 It helped her give a sense of merriness to her novel Northanger Abbey.
-In this novel, Austen highlights the ingenuous and imaginative nature of the leading character Catherine Morland.
-She uses Catherine’s increasingly active imagination to work like Bathos in order to parody the plot used in Ann Radcliffe’s Gothic novels and the likes of her.
+In this novel, Austen highlights the ingenuous and imaginative nature of the leading character, Catherine Morland.
+She uses Catherine’s increasingly active imagination to work like bathos in order to parody the plot used in Ann Radcliffe’s Gothic novels, and the likes of her.

 You can see that the novel at this particular point adopts a very gothic tone.
-It starts using short clauses that consist of many inauspicious words, for instance ‘trembling hands’, ‘alarming violence’ and ‘fearful curiosity’.
-The selection of words at this point aids in building up the suspense in the readers’ and audience’s heads only to discover consequently that the chest holds only a folded bed sheet.
+It starts using short clauses that consist of many inauspicious words, for instance “trembling hands,” “alarming violence,” and “fearful curiosity.”
+The selection of words at this point aids in building up the suspense in the readers’ and audience’s minds, only to discover consequently that the chest holds only a folded bed sheet.

-The British radio series I’m Sorry I’ll Read That Again also provides us with many Bathos examples.
+The British radio series I’m Sorry I’ll Read That Again also provides us with many bathos examples.
 John Cleese and Jo Kendall appeared in the roles of a couple whose relationship is on the brink of failure.

-MARY: John – once we had something that was pure, and wonderful, and good.
-What’s happened to it?
+MARY: “John – once we had something that was pure, and wonderful, and good.
+What’s happened to it?”

-JOHN: You spent it all.
+JOHN: “You spent it all.”

-When Mary says “something pure and wonderful”, she is actually referring to the deep, sacred, noble form of love.
+When Mary says “something pure and wonderful,” she is actually referring to the deep, sacred, noble form of love.
 However, the description is vague enough for John to manipulate.

-Functions of Bathos
+Function of Bathos

-Bathos is a device, which if used skillfully, can really build up a nice comic scene.
+Bathos is a device which, if used skillfully, can really build up a nice comic scene.
 Bathos brings a certain degree of wit to a scene by highlighting the contrast in tone.
 Initially, it is used to create a serious and powerful dramatic situation.
 This might be slightly hard to create for comedy writers.
 Thus, comedy writers must be very careful when they insert jokes here and there in the middle of a serious scene.
 There is a great danger that their jokes will break the tempo of a serious scene in a prose.